Different Types of Home Mortgages Explained

 Fixed Rate Home Loans:

 A fixed interest mortgage will usually come with a set period of time where your interest rate is guaranteed to stay the same.
-This kind of mortgage often comes with a slightly higher interest rate, but a greater level of certainty – borrowers know exactly how much they’ll owe each month and can budget accordingly.
+This type of home loan often comes with a slightly higher interest rate, but a greater level of certainty – borrowers know exactly how much they’ll owe each month and can budget accordingly.

 A fixed rate home loan will typically have a higher interest rate than a variable home loan, but in the face of multiple rate rises you could actually end up saving money overall.